- Requires a high level of accuracy, a methodical approach to work, and good problem-solving skills

 You may find it useful to join an organisation like the Science Council for professional recognition, training opportunities and to make industry contacts.

-With experience, you could move into scientific journalism, quality assurance management, sales or marketing.
+With experience, you could move intoa more senior position.
+Some biotechnologists may also choose to move into scientific journalism, consultancy, quality assurance management, sales or marketing.